FRezk/people-ware/README.md

 ![import](https://image.ibb.co/f4MODo/pw4.jpg)

 ```
-Obs.: If you have a differente credential then 'postgres' as username, and 'root' as password, open the class 'BeansConfig' and look for the DbExecutor interface implementation, and change the connection credentials.
+Obs.: If you have a differente credential then 'postgres' as username, and 'root' as password,
+open the class 'BeansConfig' and look for the DbExecutor interface implementation,
+change the connection credentials.
 ```